codingconcepts/blog-posts/posts/black-box-testing.md

 Then I checked out my exago.io [score](https://www.exago.io/project/github.com/codingconcepts/albert) and ran through the checklist (their gamification slant on improving code really makes sense to me):

-`Blackbox Tests: In addition to standard tests, does the project have blackbox tests?
+`Blackbox Tests: In addition to standard tests, does the project have blackbox tests?`
-`

-After a bit of digging, I found that they were referring to Go's blackbox testing tool `testing/quick`.
+After a bit of digging, I found that they were referring to Go's black box testing tool `testing/quick`.
 So I had a play...
 Read the following code carefully.

 ``` go
 func TestBlackBoxCheckBetween(t *testing.T) {